 In 2012, he decided to return to his childhood home in Mountain Ranch to commit himself full time to making his work.
 An ongoing relationship with the Calaveras Arts Council has helped introduce a larger audience to his products, which are on par with anything you might find from a high-end retailer.

-As Steven explores his vision with new directions in ceramic vessels, the mugs, demitasses and vases are hot items that he promotes through his popular Instagram feed, the Arts Council gallery and at events in the Bay Area.
-Visit his website as you go looking for the perfect porcelain gift this season.
+As Steven explores his vision with new directions in ceramic vessels, the mugs, demitasses and vases are hot items that he promotes through his popular Brownell Ceramics Instagram feed, the Calaveras Arts Council gallery and at events in the Bay Area.
+You can also visit the Brownell Ceramics website as you go looking for the perfect porcelain gift this season.

 CALAVERAS ARTISTS: STARIA STINE